AKArien/wf-shell/README.md

 - clarified `autohide_delay` description (a more suitable name would probably be autohide_time ?)
 - the panel can be made to not span the whole side (like the gnome dock, or the similar kde option)
 - the panel and dock can be attached to the left or right of the screen
+- a full audio mixer widget for wireplumber
 - added structure config in WayfireWidget, containing static members for getting global widget configuration (probably mostly for orientation)

 Current (new) problems are :